NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments II: Recipe Generation

-\paragraph{Approach and Baseline} RecipeGPT \cite{Lee2020RecipeGPTGP} is an online recipe generation model, whose generation module is a GPT-2 model fine-tuned on Recipe1M+ dataset. \cite{raffel2019exploring}.
-Its default decoding algorithms are beams search and sampling, which serves as the baselines for evaluating our method.
-In addition, we compare against previously proposed constrained decoding method with RecipeGPT.
-Besides common evaluation metrics for generation task, we introduce explicit measure of coverage of given ingredients and usage of extra ingredients
+\paragraph{Dataset, Approach and Baseline} We use Recipe1M+, a large-scale, structured corpus of over one million cooking recipes.
+On average each recipe has 118 words and 9 ingredients.
+RecipeGPT \cite{Lee2020RecipeGPTGP} is a GPT-2 model fine-tuned on Recipe1M+, for generating recipes.
+Its default decoding algorithms are beam search and sampling, which serve as the baselines for evaluating our method.
+In addition, we compare against previously proposed constrained decoding methods with RecipeGPT.
+Besides common evaluation metrics for generation task, we introduce explicit measures of given-ingredient coverage and usage of extra/hallucinated ingredients.

 \paragraph{Result} Table \ref{tab:result_recipe} presents the experimental results.
-We can see that our approach outperform all baselines in all metrics.
+We can see that \textsc{NeuroLogic} outperforms all baselines in all metrics.
 The delta is quite remarkable on coverage of given ingredients and usage of extra ingredients.
 With \textsc{NeuroLogic}, we are able to cover almost all ingredients in generated instructions and guarantee not to use any other ingredients, which leads to more accurately controlled generation.
-By plugged \textsc{NeuroLogic} into existing generation system, we can get immediate boosts in controllability and generation quality with no extra computational cost.
+By plugging \textsc{NeuroLogic} into existing generation system, we can get immediate boosts in controllability and generation quality with no extra computational cost.